DanZlotnikov/BuildForGood-app/README.md

 **The app will install for a minute and automatically open**

 ### Issues
-For any questions or techniacl support, please contact me at danzlotnikov@gmail.com
+For any questions or technical support, please contact me at danzlotnikov@gmail.com